1st-rapid-response-force/Training-Programs/docs/source/ait_11/formations.rst

   The team leader will choose the sides depending on the likely direction of contact.

   This formation offers a good mix of security and speed.
-In this formation we have front, flank and rear security and the Autorifleman is able to manoeuvre to the side of the wedge that is receiving contact.
+In this formation we have front, flank and rear security.

   The wedge is normally deployed when there is a possibility of contact, but it is not expected, and there is a need to move a non trivial distance.